JetBrains/teamcity-documentation/topics/notifications.md

 [//]: # (title: Notifications)
 [//]: # (auxiliary-id: Notifications)

-The _Notifications_ build feature is responsible for sending notifications about build statuses and events to external services.
-Currently, the feature comprises __Email Notifier__ and __Slack Notifier__.
+The _Notifications_ [build feature](adding-build-features.md) is responsible for sending notifications about build statuses and events to external services.
+Currently, the feature provides __Email Notifier__ and __Slack Notifier__.

-This feature compliments the functionality of [project-level notifications](subscribing-to-notifications.md) that can be assigned to a particular user or user group.
-The Notifications feature allows configuring _notifications per build configuration_.
+This feature adds to the functionality of [project-level notifications](subscribing-to-notifications.md) that can be assigned to a particular user or user group, but it allows configuring _notifications per build configuration_.
 This approach does not require referencing a specific TeamCity user and works better for group notifications.

-To set up similar notifications for several build configurations, use a [build configuration template](build-configuration-template.md).
+>To set up similar notifications for several build configurations, use a [build configuration template](build-configuration-template.md).

 ## Common Settings